joi-s/tactical-tanks/README.md

 # tactical-tanks
-based on a vid i saw and wanted to recreate in html and javascript
+Based on a vid I saw and wanted to recreate in html and javascript.
+The original game was called tank (turn) tactics.